All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Growth hormone receptors are expressed on immune cells, including macrophages, lymphocytes, and neutrophils.
 GH plays a regulatory role in immune function, helping to balance the pro-inflammatory and anti-inflammatory arms of the immune response.

-In states of growth hormone deficiency, patients often show elevated inflammatory markers.
+In states of growth hormone deficiency, patients often show improved inflammatory markers.
 When GH levels are restored through replacement therapy, these markers frequently improve.
 This suggests that adequate GH is part of the body's system for keeping inflammation in check.

 IGF-1's Anti-Inflammatory Actions